 CHP technology works by going through the following steps:

 While these processes also use fossil fuels, they reduce the amount needed to generate energy.
 Therefore, they contribute to less land degradation and reduce air pollution.
-As an alternative, CHP technology also works with biogas (fuel produced from decomposed organic matter, such as animal manure and/or food scraps), as well as with hydrogen.
+Alternatively, CHP technology can work with biogas (fuel produced from decomposed organic matter, such as animal manure and/or food scraps) and hydrogen.

 There are several benefits to using cogeneration over traditional sources of energy.
 These include:

-CHP technology can be used with renewable energy, such as RNG, biogas, and hydrogen, as well as with fossil fuels.
-And in addition to powering industrial and manufacturing facilities, it can be used to efficiently generate power for commercial buildings, municipal landfills and water treatment plants, residential developments, and institutions (such as hospitals, college campuses, and prisons).
+CHP technology can be used with renewable energy, such as RNG, biogas, hydrogen, and fossil fuels.
+And in addition to powering industrial and manufacturing facilities, it can efficiently generate power for commercial buildings, municipal landfills and water treatment plants, residential developments, and institutions (such as hospitals, college campuses, and prisons).

 Cogeneration reduces pollution because it burns methane instead of letting it go into the environment (which would cause heat to become trapped in the atmosphere and contribute to global warming).
 This makes it a much more efficient way of generating energy.
 Also, a component called the carbon dioxide scrubber absorbs most CO2, decreasing carbon emissions.
 And if the technology runs on hydrogen, it has zero emissions.